 Even worse, this ordinance dooms any pit bull-type dog entering your local shelter system to automatic euthanasia.
 This ban in no way keeps pets and people together or promotes a healthy human-animal bond.

-Citizens and animal advocates of Springfield have recognized the danger posed by this ordinance.
+Citizens and animal advocates of Springfield have recognized the danger that this ordinance poses.
 Between October 2 and 31, 2017, nearly 8,000 Springfield residents signed a petition to initiate a repeal of this harmful law.
-Thanks to the hard work these of local animal advocates, you’re getting a chance to make this right.
-On August 7, Springfield residents will go to the polls and decide whether to overturn this cruel, discriminatory ordinance.
+Thanks to their hard work, voters had the chance to overturn this cruel, discriminatory ordinance on August 7.